Prospera Properties

 If you have properties across multiple cities, tailor your snow removal setup to each location.
 What's sufficient in St. Thomas may not cut it in Sarnia in February.

 Prospera Properties manages winter maintenance across all three markets — from seasonal contractor scheduling to 24/7 tenant communication for heating emergencies.
 If you'd rather not be on call in the middle of a cold snap, we can help.
+For a full overview of your year-round maintenance obligations, see our landlord maintenance responsibilities guide, and review our landlord record-keeping guide to ensure all maintenance work is properly documented.

 Need Help With Your Property?